-- 1. increase awareness and understanding of the EIA process across the Pacific region's tourism sector; - 2. promote best practice EIA for coastal tourism development; - 3. encourage government agencies and tourism developers to comply with national EIA regulatory frameworks, and in the absence of these, to follow regional EIA guidance materials; and - 4. support sustainable and resilient coastal tourism development that protects the environmental, social and cultural assets that provide a foundation for tourism.
+- 1. increase awareness and understanding of the EIA process across Pacific island countries and territories' tourism sector; - 2. promote best practice EIA for coastal tourism development; - 3. encourage government agencies and tourism developers to comply with national EIA regulatory frameworks, and in the absence of these, to follow regional EIA guidance materials; and - 4. support sustainable and resilient coastal tourism development that protects the environmental, social and cultural assets that provide a foundation for tourism.